OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 We'll use `optool`, Apple's build tools, and some shell commands.
 Our method is inspired by [Vincent Tan's Swizzler project](https://github.com/vtky/Swizzler2/ "Swizzler").
 [The NCC group](https://www.nccgroup.trust/au/about-us/newsroom-and-events/blogs/2016/october/ios-instrumentation-without-jailbreak/ "NCC blog - iOS instrumentation without jailbreak") has described an alternative repackaging method.

-To reproduce the steps listed below, download [UnCrackable iOS App Level 1](https://github.com/OWASP/owasp-mstg/tree/master/Crackmes/iOS/Level_01 "Crackmes - iOS Level 1") from the OWASP Mobile Testing Guide repo.
+To reproduce the steps listed below, download [UnCrackable iOS App Level 1](https://github.com/OWASP/owasp-mstg/tree/master/Crackmes/iOS/Level_01 "Crackmes - iOS Level 1") from the OWASP Mobile Testing Guide repository.
 Our goal is to make the UnCrackable app load `FridaGadget.dylib` during startup so we can instrument the app with Frida.

 > Please note that the following steps apply to macOS only, as Xcode is only available for macOS.